top of page

 What is bruxism?

-Bruxism is the unconscious clenching and grinding of teeth, often occurring during sleep, which can lead to various symptoms and dental issues.
+Bruxism is the unconscious clenching and grinding of teeth, often during sleep, which can lead to various symptoms and dental issues.

 bottom of page